Biopsy 3. Histological examination

 • puncture – percutaneous sampling of a tissue fragment with a hollow needle.

-• washouts and smears.
+• washes and smears.

 Excisional and incisional biopsy

-The best Israeli clinics for cancer treatment
+The best clinics in Israel for cancer treatment

 Needle biopsy